mwerlen/smart-home-collector/README.md

 To-do list
 ----------

-* Add a shlex parser to allow simpler debug and specify a configuration file
 * Add unit tests (next run computing, close_all..)
 * Create a "domotic" or "Home automation" or "Smart Home" role in Ansible to provision it on server
 * Use two reporter (one for file/battery) and uses an accept function to dispatch measures